whoami730/cs741-project/report.md

 With each iteration, the algorithm calculates the **discrepancy** $d$ between the candidate and the actual feedback polynomial:
 $$ d = S_k+c_1S_{k-1}+ ... + c_LS_{k-L} $$
 If the discrepancy is zero, the algorithm assumes that $C$ is a valid candidate and continues.
-Else, if $d≠0$, the candidate $C$ must be adjusted such, that a recalculation of the discrepancy would lead to $d = 0$.
+Else, if $d \ne 0$, the candidate $C$ must be adjusted such, that a recalculation of the discrepancy would lead to $d = 0$.
 This re-adjustments is done as follows:
 $$ C= C- (d/b)X^mB $$
 where,\
 $B$ is a copy of the *last candidate* $C$ since $L$ was updated,\